On the Sublinear Regret of Continuous K-Max Bandits: Omitted Proofs in Section

 \subsection{Discretization Error}

-First we show that the discretization from original continuous problem $\gB^*$ to $\bar\gB$ with discretization width $\epsilon$ will involve controllable error in expected loss, which is shown in \Cref{lemma:discrete-error} and formalized by the following lemma.
+First we show that the discretization from the original continuous problem $\gB^*$ to $\bar\gB$ with discretization width $\epsilon$ incurs a controllable error in expected loss, which is shown in \Cref{lemma:discrete-error} and formalized by the following lemma.